Mangano, wife, guilty of corruption charges

 Government witnesses testified they had little or no contact with Linda Mangano in the workplace, and if they did, it was because she appeared to be a guest of Singh, not a restaurant employee.

-But defense attorney John Carman argued a “low-show” job isn’t illegal.
+But Carman argued a “low-show” job isn’t illegal.
 He pointed to emails that showed the county executive wife’s worked on projects in 2010 with the manager of Singh’s former Queens restaurant, Water’s Edge.

 Carman also suggested the FBI “set a trap” for his client after she agreed to talk to investigators three times in 2015.